Buddy Adler

-E. Maurice "Buddy" Adler (June 22, 1906 – July 12, 1960) was an American film producer and production head for 20th Century Fox studios.
+E. Maurice "Buddy" Adler (June 22, 1906 – July 12, 1960) was an American film producer and production head for 20th Century Fox Studios.

-In 1954, his production of From Here to Eternity won the Academy Award for Best Picture and in 1956, his Love Is a Many-Splendored Thing was nominated for best picture.
+In 1954, his production of From Here to Eternity won the Academy Award for Best Picture, and in 1956, his Love Is a Many-Splendored Thing was nominated for Best Picture.
 Adler also produced the 1956 film Bus Stop, starring Marilyn Monroe.
+He was head of Fox when he died in 1960.

 Biography

-Adler was born in New York City in 1906 (some references have listed his birth year as 1908 or 1909) with "Buddy" as his childhood nickname.
-His family ran a small chain of department stores and Adler did advertising copy for the chain.
-He began writing short stories in his spare time and published them under the name "Bradley Allen".
-In 1936 he moved to Hollywood where he wrote the Pete Smith short features for MGM.
+Adler was born in New York City in 1906 (some references list his birth year as 1908 or 1909) with "Buddy" as his childhood nickname.
+His family ran a small chain of department stores, and Adler did advertising copy for the chain after he graduated from Pennsylvania University.

+Adler began writing short stories in his spare time and published them under the name "Bradley Allen".
+In 1936, he moved to Hollywood, where he wrote the Pete Smith short features for MGM.
 He wrote the screenplay for the short documentary film Quicker'n a Wink, which won an Oscar in 1940.
 He also owned a small string of movie showhouses, called the Hitching Post.

 During World War II, Adler served in the Signal Corps (1941–1945), ending with the rank of colonel.
+He was awarded the Legion of Merit.
+After the war, he returned to MGM as a full producer.
+However, he left that studio in 1946.

-In 1954 Alder moved from Columbia to Fox, where he produced several films.
+In May 1954 Adler moved from Columbia to Fox, where he produced several films.
+In April 1955 Adler was appointed to the staff of Zanuck; by this stage he had produced five pictures.